PaNOSC-ViNYL/ase/doc/ase/optimize.rst

 .. module:: optimize
    :synopsis: Structure Optimization

-There are currently 4 different optimization algorithms available:
+There are currently 5 different optimization algorithms available:
-``QuasiNewton``, ``MDMin``, ``FIRE``, and ``LBFGS``.
+``BFGS``, ``LBFGS``, ``LineMinimizerLBFGS``, ``MDMin``, and ``FIRE``.

-``MDMin`` and ``FIRE`` both use Newtonian dynamics with added friction, to converge to an energy minimum, whereas ``QuasiNewton`` uses the forces of consecutive steps to dynamically update a Hessian describing the curvature of the potential energy landscape. ``GLBFGS`` is an experimental optimizer designed for simultaneous update of the images along a nudged elastic band trajectory.
+``MDMin`` and ``FIRE`` both use Newtonian dynamics with added friction, to converge to an energy minimum, whereas the first 3 are of the quasi-Newton type, where the forces of consecutive steps are used to dynamically update a Hessian describing the curvature of the potential energy landscape.
+You can use the ``QuasiNewton`` synonym for ``LBFGS`` because this algorithm is in many cases the optimal one of the three quasi-Newton algorithms.

 All optimizer classes have the following structure::